GetStream/stream-video-swift/docusaurus/docs/iOS/guides/call-viewmodel.md

 - `participantEvent` - published variable that contains info about a participant event.
 It's reset to nil after 2 seconds.
 - `isMinimized` - whether the call is in minimized mode.
 - `localVideoPrimary` - `false` by default.
 It becomes `true` when the current user's local video is shown as a primary view.
-- `hideUIElements` - whether the UI elements, such as the call controls should be hidden (for example while screensharing).
+- `hideUIElements` - whether the UI elements, such as the call controls should be hidden (for example while screen sharing).
 - `blockedUsers` - a list of the blocked users in the call.
 - `recordingState` - the current recording state of the call.
 - `localParticipant` - returns the local participant of the call.